openmainframeproject/feilong/doc/source/generalinfo.rst

 Version
 =======

-This documentation applies to version |release| of the zvm cloud connector package.
+This documentation applies to version |release| of the IBM z/VM Cloud Connector package.
 You can also see that version in the top left corner of this page.

-The zvm cloud connector package uses the rules of `Semantic Versioning 2.0.0`_ for its version.
+The IBM z/VM Cloud Connector package uses the rules of `Semantic Versioning 2.0.0`_ for its version.

 .. _Semantic Versioning 2.0.0: http://semver.org/spec/v2.0.0.html